 David Dimbleby is a major presenter of current affairs programmes and documentaries for BBC television.

-He has presented the BBC's general election programmes since 1979 as well as US presidential election programmes and Budget coverage.
-He has chaired BBC One's Question Time since January 1994.
+He has presented the BBC’s general election programmes since 1979 as well as US presidential election programmes and Budget coverage.
+He chaired Question Time from January 1994 to December 2018.

 During his BBC career he has presented Panorama, 24 Hours, People and Power, The Dimbleby Talk-In and This Week Next Week.
 He wrote and presented the award-winning TV series The White Tribe of Africa and An Ocean Apart.